TryGhost/Ghost/README.md

 ### Logging in For The First Time

-Once you have the Ghost server up and running, you should be able to navigate to `http://localhost:2368/ghost/` from a web browser, where you will be prompted for a login.
+Once you have the Ghost server up and running, you should be able to navigate to `http://localhost:2368/ghost/` from a web browser, where you will be prompted to register a new user.
+Once you have entered your desired credentials you will be automatically logged in to the admin area.

-1. Click on the "register new user" link
-2. Enter your user details
-3. Return to the login screen and use those details to log in.

-Note - this is still very alpha.
-Not everything works yet.

 ## Community